-Amazon's Black Friday sale boasts 50% off thousands of products with new deals appearing every hour, from electronics and gardening supplies to fragrance and even cleaning products.
+Amazon's Black Friday sale boasts 50% off thousands of products with new deals appearing every day, from electronics and gardening supplies to fragrance and even cleaning products.
 It runs from 16-25 November.
 If you don’t fancy logging in regularly to see if something grabs your attention, you can have a sneak preview of upcoming deals.

 Argos started their Black Friday deals before the big day.
 Instore reservations can be extended by two days, and if you've paid online you have seven days to collect your order, so you can pick it up in your own time and hopefully avoid the queues.

-Clarks will be running daily deals presumably in the week approaching Black Friday, and suggest signing up to their emails to find out about the savings on the day.
+Clarks run deals in the days approaching Black Friday, and suggest signing up to their emails to find out about the savings on the day.

-Debenhams have seven days of deals running up to Black Friday in store and online; there are various deals each day offering savings of up to 50% on more or less everything you might need for Christmas, and look out for online exclusives.
+Debenhams have twelve days of Black Friday deals in store and online starting from 20 November.
+There are various deals each day offering savings of up to 50% on more or less everything you might need for Christmas, and look out for online exclusives as well.